Where are they now? Rashford’s team-mates from his last Man Utd U21 game

 United saw enough potential in Matty Willock — brother of Arsenal’s Joe Willock— to send him out on loan four times: to Utrecht, St Johnstone, St Mirren and Crawley.

-In 2019, he moved on a free transfer to League One side Gillingham, where he has made seven league appearances.
+In 2019, he moved on a free transfer to League One side Gillingham, but he’s had to settle for short cameo appearances off the bench for Steve Evans’ side.

 Joe Rothwell (RW)